toddstoffer/toddstoffer.github.io-old/resume/index.md

 ## Currently

-I am currently a Digital Technologies Development Librarian at NCSU Libraries.
-I work in  the Digital Library Initiatives department.
-My work in DLI is focused on the hands on development and leadership of digital library projects.
+I am a Digital Technologies Development Librarian at NCSU Libraries.
+I provide technical leadership and hands on programming for a portfolio of digital library projects in the Digital Library Initiatives department.

 *****
 ## Education